stevengibbsonline/kaffelogic-studio-container/README.md

 4. Launch kaffelogic-studio

-*Note: The udev portions are important to get KL Studio to recognize the USB*

-The above assumes your user's id is 1000 (currently hard-coded in the container image)
+*Note: The udev portions are important to get KL Studio to recognize the USB* *Note: If you have an older Kaffelogic that used the USB Drive, please mount your USB to "/media/$USER/USB DISK"* The above assumes your user's id is 1000 (currently hard-coded in the container image)